-However, in the wake of expanding tourism, the Saudi government has abolished the dress code restriction for foreigners.
-The non-Saudi females would now be allowed to not wear an abaya in public places.
+In the wake of expanding tourism, the Saudi government has abolished the dress code restriction for foreigners.
+Foreign women are not required to wear an Abaya in public places.

 Women need to wear a modest dress

-Ahmed Al-Khateeb, who is the chairman of the Saudi Commission for Tourism and National Heritage and a key adviser to Crown Prince Mohammed bin Salman has briefed upon the matter.
-He said the woman is still bound to wear modest clothes.
+Ahmed Al-Khateeb, who is the chairman of the Saudi Commission for Tourism and National Heritage and a key adviser to Crown Prince Mohammed bin Salman has said that women are still bound to wear modest clothes.

 Many changes are not yet socially acceptable